Deputy Prime Minister of Canada

-Chrystia Freeland is the tenth and current deputy prime minister of Canada, having assumed the role on November 20, 2019.
-She serves concurrently as the minister of finance, and was the minister of foreign affairs before Prime Minister Justin Trudeau elevated her to the position of deputy prime minister following the 2019 federal election.
-The post was vacant from 2006 to 2019.
+There is currently no position of deputy prime minister.
+There was no deputy prime minister under Prime Minister Stephen Harper, nor initially under Prime Minister Justin Trudeau until November 20, 2019, when he appointed Chrystia Freeland.
+While deputy prime minister, she served concurrently first as minister of intergovernmental affairs, then as minister of finance.
+She resigned her Cabinet positions in December 2024.
+Neither Trudeau nor his successor, Prime Minister Mark Carney, have recreated the position.

 The deputy prime minister should not be confused with the position of the clerk of the Privy Council, who is effectively the deputy minister (the senior civil servant in a department) of the prime minister's department (which is the Privy Council Office).

 History

-The position of deputy prime minister was created by Pierre Trudeau in 1977, largely to recognize the long years of service of Allan MacEachen.
+The position of deputy prime minister was first created by Pierre Trudeau in 1977, largely to recognize the long years of service of Allan MacEachen.
 Before then, Trudeau had given the title of senior minister to a member of his cabinet.
 The last to occupy that position was Paul Hellyer.

-Joe Clark's government did not have a deputy prime minister.
-Similarly, Prime Minister Stephen Harper did not designate a deputy prime minister, nor did Prime Minister Justin Trudeau until the appointment of Chrystia Freeland in his second mandate.
-Prior to Freeland's appointment, Canada's most recent deputy prime minister was Anne McLellan, who in 2006, was also the first deputy prime minister to lose her seat in the House of Commons.
+Prime Minister Joe Clark did not have a deputy prime minister.
+Similarly, Prime Minister Stephen Harper did not designate a deputy prime minister, nor did Prime Minister Justin Trudeau until the appointment of Chrystia Freeland in 2019, after his second electoral victory.
+Prior to Freeland's appointment, Canada's most recent deputy prime minister had been Anne McLellan appointed by Prime Minister Paul Martin.

 Harper gave special status in the line of authority to members of his cabinet: under an Order in Council issued on February 6, 2006—the day Harper was appointed prime minister—when "the prime minister is unable to perform the functions of his office", Lawrence Cannon, then Jim Prentice, then the balance of the Cabinet by order of precedence, were "authorized to act for the prime minister".
-This order was followed by a number of others updating the list; in each case, the status as the top person on that list was accorded to the vice-chair of the cabinet's Priorities and Planning Committee.
+This order was followed by a number of others updating the list; in each case, the top person on that list was apponited the vice-chair of the cabinet's Priorities and Planning Committee.
 Previous prime ministers have had similar orders-in-council, under which the deputy prime minister and then the balance of the Cabinet, in order of precedence, have been authorized to act for the prime minister.
 Media analysts generally credited the top person on these lists as being the de facto deputy prime minister, although the title was never conferred.
 These "order of precedence" lists have no status as a formal line of succession, however, and would carry no special weight in determining who would take over as the new prime minister if an incumbent died in office or was forced to suddenly resign in advance of a leadership convention.